 The changing relationship runners may have with the sport throughout our lives.

-For Evie, she just moved back to Australia after years of living in the UK.
-She was also a sports psychologist and enjoyed a lot of sports before having twins last year.
-Now she’s slowly introducing sports into her life again and building her career back up.
+Evie just moved back to Australia after years of living in the UK.
+She worked as a sports psychologist and enjoyed a lot of sports before having twins last year, Now she’s slowly introducing sports into her life again and building her career back up.

 Evie predominantly loves swimming and triathlon and has competed at an amateur level and age group competitions.
 It was when she was pregnant with twins that her life changed and she turned to walking as a way to keep active.